 Students and parents needing to send sensitive electronic documents to the University such

-as tax returns, W2's, birth certificates, etc. should utilize the Eagle File Transfer
+as tax returns, W2's, birth certificates, etc. should utilize the upload tool in SOAR.

-service.
-This secure file transfer service allows you to send documents such as PDFs,
+This secure file transfer service allows you to send documents such as PDFs, images,

-images, Microsoft Office files, etc with strong encryption that protects your personal
+Microsoft Office files, etc. and protects your personal information.

 Yes.
 Students are required to complete a FAFSA or a Renewal FAFSA every year.
 At Southern